suryanshbt211/Diabetic-Retinopathy-Detection/README.md

   - 4 – Proliferative DR
 - **Image type**: High-resolution color fundus photographs

-The dataset reflects real clinical distributions and is **highly imbalanced**, with a majority of samples belonging to the “No DR” class.
-This characteristic was preserved to ensure realistic model evaluation.
+The dataset reflects real-world clinical distributions and is **highly imbalanced**, with a majority of samples belonging to the “No DR” class.
+This characteristic was preserved to ensure realistic evaluation.

-* * *
+---

 ## Methodology

 ### Data Preprocessing

-- Image normalization (pixel values scaled to [0,1])
+- Image normalization (pixel values scaled to [0, 1])
-- Resizing to a fixed resolution (728 × 728 × 3)
+- Resizing images to a fixed resolution (728 × 728 × 3)
 - Removal of invalid or corrupted images
-- Label formatting for categorical learning
+- Label formatting for categorical classification

 ### Data Augmentation